Leptonic anomalous magnetic moments in $\nu$SMEFT: Experimental probes of the leptonic right-handed current

 Constraints on mixings and cutoff scales are summarized in Table~\ref{tab2} for representative $\nu_4$ masses.
 For $m_4\sim 100-1000\GeV$, direct searches by CMS constrain the quantity $(\vert U_{\mu4}\vert^2+ \mathcal{C}_{H\nu e}\vert^2 /4)$ to be below the $3\cdot 10^{-3}-4\cdot 10^{-1}$ level at 95\% CL.
 In the limit that $\vert U_{\mu4}\vert^2$ vanishes, which can be the case if $\vert U_{\mu4}\vert^2\sim m_1/m_4\lesssim10^{-10}$ as in the high-scale Type I Seesaw, then CMS data only weakly constrain the $d=6$ coupling to be $(v^2\left[ \overline{C}_{H\nu e}\right]_{4\mu}) \lesssim 0.13~(1.3)$ for $m_4=100~(1000)$ GeV.

 As a brief remark, we note that the above limits assume that the branching fractions (BRs) of $\nu_4$ at dimension $d=4+6$ can be well approximated by those at $d=4$.
 Due to an interplay between kinematic thresholds and the Goldstone Equivalence Theorem, BR$(\nu_4 \to W\ell)$ at $d=4$ spans about $\sim100\%-50\%$, over the range $m_4\sim90\GeV-1\TeV$.
 A large $d=6$ contribution could at most increase BR$(\nu_4\to W\mu)$ to 100\%, thereby doubling (at most) the signal yield in the CMS's search for $\nu_4$.
 Consequentially, the limits reported in Table~\ref{tab2} would be tightened by (at most) a factor of $\sqrt{2}\approx 1.4$.
-An ambiguity exists, however, because it is possible that other $d=6$ operators comparably enhance the $\nu_4\to Z\nu_\alpha/H\nu_\alpha$ channels, which then reduce BR$(\nu_4 \to W\mu)$.
+An ambiguity exists, however, because it is possible that other $d=6$ operators enhance the $\nu_4\to Z\nu_\alpha/H\nu_\alpha$ channels, which then reduce BR$(\nu_4 \to W\mu)$~\cite{Duarte:2016miz}.
 We avoid this complication by assuming the $d=4$ branching fractions for $\nu_4$.

-With the full Run II data set, we anticipate that the sensitivity limit set in Eq.~\eqref{eq:cms_limits} can be improved by a roughly factor of $\sqrt{140\invfb/36\invfb}\sim2$, assuming no improvements to the analysis are made.
+With the full Run II data set, we anticipate that the sensitivity limit set in Eq.~\eqref{eq:cms_limits} can be improved roughly by a factor of $\sqrt{140\invfb/36\invfb}\sim2$, assuming no improvements to the analysis are made.
 Likewise, at the high luminosity LHC (HL-LHC) and again assuming a comparable acceptance and selection rates, one can further improve upon Eq.~\eqref{eq:cms_limits} roughly by a factor of $\sqrt{3\invab/36\invfb}\sim 10$.
+Combining the independent results of ATLAS and CMS can further improve sensitivity by approximately $\sqrt{2}\sim1.4$.